 If this is your first trip to Japan, you should first learn a bit about the culture and customs of the country, some of which are very different from ours.

-For this, we have summarized all the things I wish I knew before traveling to Japan.
+For this, we have summarized all the things I wish I had known before traveling to Japan.
 You can find them in our Japan Travel Tips article here.

 Your Ultimate Japan Itinerary 14 days